-After the egg is fertilized, it travels to the uterus (womb) and implants itself in the uterine wall.
-At this stage, tiny amounts of the pregnancy hormone, hCG, start to appear in your urine.
+After the egg is fertilised, it travels to the uterus (womb) and implants itself in the uterine wall.
+At this stage tiny amounts of the pregnancy hormone, hCG, start to appear in your urine.
 It is this hormone that all home pregnancy tests detect and some tests are so sensitive that they can be used up to 6 days before your missed period (which is 5 days before your expected period).

 Rise of pregnancy hormone